Maureen Magarity

-Maureen Elizabeth Magarity (born March 4, 1981) is an American women's basketball coach, whose last job was head coach of the Holy Cross Crusaders women's basketball team from 2020 to 2024.
-From 2010 to 2020, she coached New Hampshire.
+Maureen Elizabeth Magarity (born March 4, 1981) is an American women's basketball coach for Vermont Catamounts women's basketball.
+She previously served in the same role for the Holy Cross Crusaders women's basketball team from 2020 to 2024, and University of New Hampshire from 2010 to 2020.

 Early life and education

 Born in Altoona, Pennsylvania raised in Wappingers Falls, New York, Magarity graduated from Our Lady of Lourdes High School in Poughkeepsie in 1999.
 At Our Lady of Lourdes, Magarity averaged 18 points and 10 rebounds in her senior basketball season and was a USA Today Honorable Mention All-American.

 Magarity played in the 1999–2000 season at Boston College before transferring to Marist, close to her native Poughkeepsie home, and where her father Dave served as the men's basketball coach for the Red Foxes.
 A two-time captain, Magarity led the team in scoring with 14.3 points per game and was named Second Team All–MAAC in the 2002–03 season.
 Then as a senior in 2003–04, Magarity averaged 12.6 points and 4.9 rebounds.
 She was again a second-team All-MAAC honoree while leading the team to the 2004 NCAA Division I women's basketball tournament for the first time in school history.